ethgasstation/ethgasstation-backend/README.md

 3. Run `docker run ethgasstation-backend:latest`.

 In the Docker service, the Python script will dump data to JSON on Redis.
-You will need to update your infrastructure to the internal hostnames available for MariaDB, Redis, and geth, respectively.
+You will need to update your settings.conf to the internal hostnames available for MariaDB, Redis, and geth, respectively within your infrastructure.